Author

 A Mirror for Americans: What the East Asian Experience Tells Us about TEACHING Students Who Excel (2020)

-In addition, Cornelius authored an entry on “Culturally Responsive Pedagogy” for the Encyclopedia of Intercultural Competence (2015).
-And for the International Encyclopedia of Intercultural Communication (2018), he authored lengthy entries on “Cognitive Styles Across Cultures” and his specialty, “Pedagogy across Cultures”.
+Around the same time, Cornelius authored an entry on “Culturally Responsive Pedagogy” for the Encyclopedia of Intercultural Competence (2015).
+And for the International Encyclopedia of Intercultural Communication (2018), he authored a lengthy entry on “Pedagogy across Cultures”.

-To reveal what is known about children’s learning in traditional societies, where schools play little or no role in their lives and that of their extended families.
+To reveal what is known about children’s learning in traditional and indigenous societies, in which schools play little or no role anyone’s life.

 How Other Children Learn: What Five Traditional Societies Tell Us about Parenting and Children’s Learning (2023)